Jon Stanhope: Political career

 Stanhope was elected to the ACT Legislative Assembly representing the Ginninderra electorate at the 1998 ACT general election and was immediately elected Opposition Leader by the Labor caucus.

 At the 2001 ACT general election, Stanhope defeated the Liberal government of Gary Humphries, although with a hung parliament, and was elected Chief Minister.
-In the lead-up to the election, Stanhope played a major role in the Bruce Stadium affair that led to the resignation of the former Chief Minister, Kate Carnell.
+In the lead-up to the election, Stanhope played a major role in the Bruce Stadium affair that led to the resignation of the then Chief Minister, Kate Carnell.

 On 13 January 2003, Stanhope helped rescue a helicopter pilot who had crashed in a dam during a firefighting operation.
 Stanhope, who was in a second helicopter with crew and the ACT head of the bushfire services, Peter Lucas-Smith, had responded to the stricken pilot's Mayday call.
 The man had suffered serious head injuries and was taken to the Canberra Hospital in a critical condition.
 After the rescue Stanhope praised the emergency services: "It provided to me a very stark awareness of the enormous risks that many in our community take, the extent to which so many people put their lives on their line to ensure the protection of our communities".

 Canberra was hit by bushfires in January 2003.
 Four people died and 500 houses were destroyed.
 Stanhope faced a no-confidence motion in the Assembly from the Liberal opposition, which if passed meant he would have been forced to resign as Chief Minister.
 Instead, the motion was downgraded to a censure motion by the combined vote of the ALP and the Democrats and passed in the Assembly.
 The coronial inquest into the bushfire was released in mid-December 2006, and found significant bureaucratic failings contributed to the devastation, although it also claimed shortcomings at a political level.

 At the 2004 ACT general election, Stanhope led the Labor Party to win sufficient seats to form a majority government, the first such government in the Territory's history.

 As Chief Minister, he introduced a Human Rights Act, in 2004, the first jurisdiction in Australia to do so.
 In 2005, Stanhope published the confidential draft of the Federal Anti-Terrorism Bill 2005 on his website.
 Citing concerns about the removal of basic human rights, Stanhope later refused to sign a revised version of the legislation, becoming the only state or territory leader to do so.